-The program will support efforts that span researchers in materials science, chemistry, mathematics, computer science, and engineering, thereby bridging Program and Divisional interests.
-Proposal review will be coordinated and funded by NSF Programs and Divisions, as appropriate.
-The complexity and challenge of activities addressed by this initiative require a transformative approach to discovering and developing new materials, predicting and optimizing properties of materials, and informing the design of material systems.
-Accordingly, the proposed research must be a collaborative and iterative process wherein theory guides computational simulation, computational simulation guides experiments, and experiments further guide theory.
-Strategies must be included in the proposed research to advance synthesis/growth/processing techniques, characterization/testing methodology, and theory/data/computation/simulation approaches needed to develop predictive computational models.
+The DMREF program will support, but is not limited to, efforts that span research in materials, chemistry, physics, mathematics, biology, computer science, and engineering, thereby bridging Program and Divisional interests.
+Proposal review will be coordinated and funded among the participating NSF Programs and Divisions, as appropriate.
+The complexity and challenge of activities addressed by this initiative require a transformative interdisciplinary approach to discovering and developing new materials, predicting and optimizing properties of materials, and informing the design of material systems.
+Accordingly, the proposed research must involve a collaborative and iterative 'closed-loop' process wherein theory guides computational simulation, computational simulation guides experiments, and experimental observation further guide theory.
+Strategies must be included in the proposed research to advance knowledge related to materials design through synthesis / growth / processing techniques, characterization / testing methodology, theory / mathematics, data science, and computation / simulation approaches needed to develop reliable predictive computational and/or data models or to assist in simplifying the analysis of multidimensional input data.

 This collaborative and iterative process will require a team of PIs with the requisite expertise.
 Accordingly, it is expected that proposed projects will be directed by a team of at least two Senior Personnel with complementary expertise.
-The proposal must provide a plan for enhanced data management that ensures transparency, data sharing, and open source software, including an explicit statement of which open source license(s), if applicable, will be used.
-While not required, ties with industry, national laboratories, engineering partners, or other organizations are encouraged.
-If there are strong collaborations with industry, please see the Grant Opportunities for Academic Liaison with Industry (GOALI) program solicitation, which can be used in conjunction with this effort.
-Collaborative Proposals involving two or more academic institutions may also be appropriate (Grant Proposal Guide, Chapter II, Section.D.4).
-Because this DMREF approach emphasizes an integrated approach to materials research, cross-disciplinary educational activities are encouraged, as are public outreach activities.
+The proposal must provide a plan for comprehensive data management that ensures transparency, data sharing, and open source software, including an explicit statement of which open source license(s) and repositories, if applicable, will be used.
+Chapter II, Section C.2.j of the Proposal & Award Policies & Procedures Guide (PAPPG) details expectations of the required Data Management Plan, which will be thoroughly evaluated for DMREF proposals.
+While not required, ties with industry, national laboratories, and/or other federal MGI-partners are encouraged.
+If there are strong collaborations with industry, Grant Opportunities for Academic Liaison with Industry (GOALI) (PAPPG Chapter II, Section E.4) can be used in conjunction with this effort.
+Collaborative Proposals involving two or more academic institutions may also be appropriate (PAPPG Chapter II, Section D.3).
+In light of DMREF's emphasis on an integrated approach to materials science and engineering research, cross-disciplinary educational and public outreach activities are encouraged.
+As such, proposals are strongly encouraged to describe substantial efforts to enhance the development of a next-generation workforce that is prepared to advance materials science and engineering research with an integrated approach consistent with the aims of the MGI.

 NSF will support DMREF through well-coordinated activities involving the Directorates of Mathematical and Physical Sciences (MPS), Engineering (ENG), and Computer and Information Science and Engineering (CISE).
-Within MPS, the Divisions of Chemistry (CHE), Materials Research (DMR), and Mathematical Sciences (DMS) will participate.
+Within MPS, the Divisions of Materials Research (DMR) and Mathematical Sciences (DMS) will participate.
 The Divisions of Civil, Mechanical, and Manufacturing Innovation (CMMI), Electrical, Communication and Cyber Systems (ECCS), and Chemical, Bioengineering, Environmental and Transport Systems (CBET) in ENG will participate.
-Within CISE the Divisions of Advanced Cyberinfrastructure (ACI), Computing and Communication Foundations (CCF), Computer and Network Systems (CNS), and Information and Intelligent Systems (IIS) will participate.
-Awards are expected to total between \$500,000 - \$1,500,000 for a duration of three or four years.
+Within CISE the Office of Advanced Cyberinfrastructure (OAC), Computing and Communication Foundations (CCF), Computer and Network Systems (CNS), and Information and Intelligent Systems (IIS) will participate.
+PIs should select as the primary Unit of Consideration the participating Division with which the topic of the proposal is most closely aligned.
+Awards are expected to range from \$1,000,000 - \$1,750,000 over a duration of four years.